Companyia Elèctrica Dharma

-Companyia Elèctrica Dharma is a Spanish band.
+Companyia Elèctrica Dharma is a Catalan band.
 Many of its members are brothers, from the district of Sants, in the city of Barcelona.
 They have performed in Europe, North and South America, and Africa at music festivals such as "Rock in Rio", Rio de Janeiro (Brasil) "Memphis In May" Memphis (USA) "Festival of Essakane" (Mali) "Awesome Africa Festival" and Durban (South Africa).
 Their albums are sold all over the world.
 The band's music is a fusion of Cobla, Rock, Jazz, Blues, Progressive music, and Symphonic rock.